CZ-NIC/knot-resolver/modules/policy/README.rst

 Forwarding over TLS protocol (DNS-over-TLS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Policy `TLS_FORWARD` allows you to forward queries using `Transport Layer Security`_ protocol, which hides content of your queries before attacker observing network traffic.
+Policy `TLS_FORWARD` allows you to forward queries using `Transport Layer Security`_ protocol, which hides the content of your queries from an attacker observing the network traffic.
 Further details about this protocol can be found in `RFC 7858`_ and `IETF draft dprive-dtls-and-tls-profiles`_.

 Queries affected by `TLS_FORWARD` policy will always be resolved over TLS connection.
-Knot Resolver does not implement fallback to non-TLS connection, so if TLS connection cannot be established or authenticated according to configuration, the resolution will fail.
+Knot Resolver does not implement fallback to non-TLS connection, so if TLS connection cannot be established or authenticated according to the configuration, the resolution will fail.

 To test this feature you need to either :ref:`configure Knot Resolver as DNS-over-TLS server <tls-server-config>`, or pick some public DNS-over-TLS server.
 Please see `DNS Privacy Project`_ homepage for list of public servers.

+When multiple servers are specified, the one with the lowest round-trip time is used.

 TLS Examples
 ~~~~~~~~~~~~